zolantris/ValheimMods/src/ValheimRAFT/docs/ValheimRAFT_AutoDoc.md

 - Description: Maximum Y rotational a cannon can turn.
 Left to right.
 Front to bow etc.
 - Default Value: 15

+## PrefabConfig: CannonControlCenter

+### DiscoveryRadius
+- Description: The radius in which a single cannon control center controls all cannons and detect and prevents other control radiuses from being placed.
+Requires a reload of the area when updating.
+- Default Value: 15

+## PrefabConfig: VehicleCannons

+### CannonHandheld_AimYRotationMax
+- Description: Maximum Y, the  rotational a cannon can turn toward right.
+Too much will overlap player and look weird.
+But it would allow aiming left significantly more without needing to rotate body.
+- Default Value: 50

+### CannonHandheld_AimYRotationMin
+- Description: Minimum Y rotational a cannon can turn, left.
+Too much will overlap player.
+But it would allow aiming left significantly more without needing to rotate body.
+- Default Value: -30

 ### CannonBarrelAimMaxTiltRotation
 - Description: Maximum X rotation the barrel of the cannon can turn.
 Left to right
 - Default Value: 180